Finite group actions on homology spheres and manifolds with nonzero Euler characteristic: Introduction

-\begin{theorem}[Jordan] For any $n\in\NN$ there exists a constant $C_n$ such that if $G$ is a finite subgroup of $\GL(n,\RR)$ then $G$ has an abelian subgroup $A\subseteq G$ of index at most $C_n$. \end{theorem}
+\begin{corollary} For any $n$ there is a constant $C$ such that any finite group acting smoothly and effectively on $\RP^n$ has an abelian subgroup of index at most $C$. \end{corollary}

+The proof of Theorem \ref{thm:main} uses a result by Alexandre Turull and the author \cite{MT} which relies on the classification of finite simple groups (see Section \ref{s:MT}).

-Jordan's theorem has also inspired the following terminology, introduced by Popov \cite{Po0}: a group $\Gamma$ is said to be Jordan if any finite subgroup $G\subseteq \Gamma$ has an abelian subgroup whose index in $G$ is bounded above by a constant depending only on $\Gamma$.
-Hence, Jordan's theorem can be restated by saying that $\GL(n,\CC)$ is Jordan for every $n$, and Ghys's conjecture states that the diffeomorphism group of any compact manifold is Jordan.
+In order to explain the context of the results in this paper it will be convenient to use the following terminology, introduced by Popov \cite{Po0}: a group $\Gamma$ is said to be Jordan if any finite subgroup $G\leq \Gamma$ has an abelian subgroup whose index in $G$ is bounded above by a constant depending only on $\Gamma$.

-The question of whether automorphism groups of a given geometric structure is Jordan has been asked in other contexts besides smooth manifolds.
-Serre asked whether high dimensional Cremona groups are Jordan \cite[Question 6.1]{S2}, and Popov extended the question to birational groups and automorphism groups of general algebraic varieties (see \cite{Po2} for a survey).
-Note that Theorem \ref{thm:main} implies in particular that the group of automorphisms of $\CC^n$ as an affine algebraic manifold is Jordan.
-The question is also interesting in symplectic geometry (see \cite{M5} and below).
+Theorem \ref{thm:main} gives a positive partial answer to the question, posed by \'Etienne Ghys, of whether diffeomorphism groups of compact manifolds are Jordan (see Question 13.1 in \cite{F}\footnote{This question was discussed in several talks by Ghys \cite{G}, but apparently it was in \cite{F} when it appeared in print for the first time.}).
+The particular case in which $X$ is a sphere was also independently asked in several talks by Walter Feit and later by Bruno Zimmermann \cite[\S 5]{Z}.